JavaScript Fundamentals

 Set Object

-is a collection of unique values of any type.
+A Set is a collection of unique values of any type.

 It eliminates duplicate values automatically.